 When one approaches a Catholic, it must be regarding what Christ has done, and the simple commandment to trust and believe.
-Using expressions such as “Accept Jesus into your heart” and “Give your life to Christ” are quite similar to what the Roman Catholics hear inside Catholicism, sometime those exact words.
+Using expressions such as “Accept Jesus into your heart” and “Give your life to Christ” are quite similar to what the Roman Catholics hear inside Catholicism, sometimes those exact words.
 These messages must be completely left aside if one is to truly evangelize.
-It is necessary therefore that we discuss some of the wrong ways of evangelizing that are absolutely detrimental to the true Gospel.
+It is necessary, therefore, that we discuss some of the wrong ways of evangelizing that are absolutely detrimental to the true Gospel.

-The terminology, “accept Jesus into your heart” is backwards and dishonest.
+The terminology, “accept Jesus into your heart” is backward and dishonest.
 It assumes wrongly that salvation (originates, starts) in the human heart.